 - HNPCC (hereditary non-polyposis colorectal carcinoma)

 Signs and Symptoms of Gastric Cancer

 Gastric cancer often remains undiagnosed for a long time due to the vague non-specific initial symptoms such as abdominal discomfort, indigestion, nausea, heartburn, bloating, decreased appetite, night sweats, fatigue, and weight loss.
 A sudden aversion to meat may be an indicator of gastric cancer.
 In many cases, however, the complications of the tumor such as pyloric stenosis and bleeding are the first significant symptoms of the disease.

 On clinical examination, sometimes the left supraclavicular lymph node is palpable (the Virchow’s lymph node) which may hint to the underlying gastric cancer.
 Hepatomegaly and ascites may occur in advanced stages.
 In cases of aggressive, metastasizing growth, malignant acanthosis nigricans or cutaneous paraneoplastic syndrome may occur.

 Diagnosis and Clinical Signs of Gastric Cancer

-The following options are available for diagnosing gastric cancer:
+The following studies are available for diagnosing and staging gastric cancer: